AY2526S1-CS2103T-T15-4/tp/docs/DeveloperGuide.md

 *Target user profile*:

 * has a need to manage a significant number of contacts
-* contacts are from many different time zones and communication platforms
+* contacts are from many different time zones
 * contacts are also both long and short term
 * can type fast
 * prefers typing to mouse interactions